turbonemesis/constitution/README.md

 See the [.deploy/](.deploy/) for ideas on how you could send out emails on certain actions to fully automate your workflow.

 See the [REFERENCES.md](./REFERENCES.md) for a list of student constitutions used to create this example/other helpful references/cool constitution fonts.

+See the [slides.pdf](./slides.pdf) for more information on the original presentation.

+Just imagine how hard a country would be to maintain without a constitution!

+Bottom line is you need everyone's buy-in for any coding standards to be effective across an entire organization.

+One excellent way to get everyone's buy-in is to have everyone vote on the subject matter, and the voting requirement usually results in the author needing to alter the subject matter in a way that appeases everyone so that the author can get enough votes to get it passed--that my friends is what I encourage you to do with this.

+If someone is scared that this is too official, add a clause saying this is only so serious and/or add a clause detailing mitigation.

+It's up to you what you ultimately agree to as a team, but together in agreement you can do literally anything.